antoniocassio000-source/arduino-snake_game/README.md

 # arduino-snake_game
-i made a snake game for arduino using pygame and telemetrix,
+i made a snake game for arduino using pygame and telemetrix,with educational purposes.